Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 ### Combat AI Progression
 Vanilla Bannerlord unlocks the full potential of Combat AI prowess in a linear format based on the combat skill of the unit in question, from 0 prowess at Skill level 0 of a combat skill to full prowess at Skill level 350.
 This means that a unit with One Handed Skill at level 250 (a very high level) only has 5/7 of its AI Combat prowess unlocked.
-This option changes this liner progresion to a logarithmic progression, meaning 80% of a unit's AI Combat prowess is unlocked at a combat Skill level of around 110, with the full 100% still unlocked at level 350.
+This option changes this linear progression to a logarithmic progression, meaning 80% of a unit's AI Combat prowess is unlocked at a combat Skill level of around 110, with the full 100% still unlocked at level 350.
 This will make combat more difficult, specially against AI Hero units.
 Vanilla difficulty combat settings are still respected and influence this progression accordingly.

 ### Combat Damage Multipliers
 Vanilla Bannerlord allows the player to control the difficulty by allowing the player to choose how much damage the Player, its parties and friendly units can receive.
-This settings allows the player to control how much damage is dealt to all units, both friendly and enemy.
+This setting allows the player to control how much damage is dealt to all units, both friendly and enemy.
-This setting alows the player to gain some control over the *pace* of battle.
-Lengthing the engagements by lowering the overall damage that units do to eachother, or speeding it up by increasing this damage.
+This setting allows the player to gain some control over the *pace* of battle.
+Lengthening the engagements by lowering the overall damage that units do to each other, or speeding it up by increasing this damage.
 The vanilla difficulty settings are not overridden by this option, meaning that an easy difficulty coupled with a low Combat Damage Multiplier will make the game even **easier**.

 ### Crafting